 Greetings.
 I came to NC State in July 2014 after 17 years at UNC-Chapel Hill, where I focused most of my energy on mental health services research at the Cecil G. Sheps Center for Health Services Research.
-At the NC State Department of Social Work, I enjoy teaching social justice and program evaluation and pursuing the following research interests:
+At the NC State School of Social Work, I enjoy teaching social justice and program evaluation and pursuing the following research interests:

 - Health and mental health services research